Kirby01/AlgoTone/README.md

 # AlgoTone

 Attack and release program dependent compressor.
+Feedback design.
+Ratio is fixed at infinity, threshold is controlled by input volume.